Thursday, April 20, 2023

 As we become more aware of our carbon footprint, it's worth looking at how we practice our resin craft, not just for Earth Day, but every day.

-In recent times, I've made a number of changes to help reduce waste in my studio.
+I've recently implemented several changes in my studio to reduce waste.
 Many of the changes were easy to make.
 Some of them even saved money!

 It all started when I ran out of graduated measuring cups and couldn't get any in a hurry.
 There was nothing for it; I had to clean the cups I was using so I could mix more resin.
 It turned out to be so easy.
 See how to do that here.